Millwall F.C.: Division 2 Champions, FA Cup Final, and European football: 2000–2007

-Upheaval, stability and first play-off success: 2005–2013

 In 2005, Theo Paphitis announced that he was stepping down as chairman of the club with Jeff Burnige to replace him from May 2005.
 At the end of the 2004–05 season, manager Dennis Wise announced that he was leaving as he was unable to form a working relationship with the new chairman.
+The following three seasons, 2005–08, saw 11 different permanent and temporary managers take the reins.
 Former Millwall striker Steve Claridge was announced as the new player-manager of Millwall.
-However, when Burnige then stepped down just two months after taking up the post, it was announced on 27 July that Claridge had been sacked after just 36 days, without ever taking charge of the team in a competitive match.
+However, when Burnige then stepped down just two months after taking up the post, it was announced on 27 July 2005 that Claridge had been sacked after just 36 days, without ever taking charge of the team in a competitive match.
 Former Wolverhampton Wanderers manager Colin Lee replaced him but lasted only five months in charge of the club.
-On 21 December, with the club bottom of the Championship, he became the club's Director of Football and was replaced as manager by 32-year-old player Dave Tuttle, on a short-term contract until the end of the 2005–06 season.
-Tuttle had no prior experience in football management.
-In February 2006, Lee left the club altogether.
-Millwall experienced a difficult season, having had four managers in 2005.
+On 21 December, with the club bottom of the Championship, Lee became the club's Director of Football and was replaced as manager by 32-year-old player Dave Tuttle, on a short-term contract until the end of the 2005–06 season.
+Millwall experienced a tough season, having had four managers.
 Their 13 goals scored at home was the second worst in Football League history.
 Their relegation to League One was confirmed on 17 April 2006 with a 2–0 loss against Southampton.
 In the closed season Nigel Spackman was appointed as the new manager, but he lasted only four months after a string of bad results.
 In September 2006, Theo Paphitis (chairman from 1997 to 2005) ended his nine-year association with the club after a year-long spell as a non-executive director.
-On 19 March 2007, Willie Donachie signed a two-year contract following some progress which had seen the club climb to 11th place in the league.
+On 19 March 2007, Willie Donachie signed a two-year contract following some progress in the latter half of 2006-07 which had seen the club climb to 11th place in the league.
 Before Donachie took charge, Millwall had taken only six points from their first ten games.
 In the 2007–08 season Millwall sat bottom of the table at the beginning of October.
 Donachie was sacked on 8 October, with Richard Shaw and Colin West becoming caretaker managers.